This is where originals meet adventurers. Experience traditional hospitality. Since 1843.

 in the footsteps of “Pintefritz”

 Georg Jussel has taken up where “Pintefritz” left off in 1926: providing true hospitality.
 Over the years, Georg Jussel has made a name for himself in Grindelwald as a popular chef.
 By taking over the gently refurbished Pinte, he has made his dream come true, along with the dreams of many a guest.
-From the end of May 2021.

 The history –